Giessen Castle: Classification of Giessen Castle

 The authors of the archaeological report about Giessen Castle have tried to classify it as a known subtype of castle, but this was not possible.
 Giessen Castle was not a Motte-and-bailey castle, because no hill was constructed.
 For a water castle the thickness of the ring wall (2.0 m) at Giessen is exactly in line with the average for round castles.
 However, the size of Giessen Castle is smaller than average for a round castle: 31 * 24 m against an average cross-section of 35–45 m.

 Compared to Teylingen Castle and Haamstede Castle all buildings are inside the main wall at these castles, while at Giessen there are structures outside the ring wall.
 In this respect Giessen resembles Wouw Castle.
 On the interior Giessen Castle also looks more like Wouw Castle, instead of resembling Teylingen and Haamstede, where all buildings were attached to the outer wall.
 The semi-circular form of the ring wall of Giessen resembles that of Haamstede.
 The size makes it fit with the polygonal castles (30-40 m), but it lacks more than 4 sides.
 On the other hand, Giessen does not belong to the square castles, because of its rounded of corners, and the lack of corner towers.
-Based on what was known so far, the authors concluded that Giessen Castle seems to have beenn a transitional type of castle between the circular and square water castle.
+Based on what was known so far, the authors concluded that Giessen Castle seems to have been a transitional type of castle between the circular and square water castle.